5l1v3r1/Sonarr-wiki/SSL.md

 1. Go to Settings -> General
 2. Show advanced options
-3. Enable SSL, set the SSL port and Certificate Hash (make sure all spaces are removed from the Certificate hash, before and after.
+3. Enable SSL, set the SSL port and Certificate Hash (drone will remove all spaces from the hash as they are not required).
 4. Restart NzbDrone.exe or NzbDrone.Console.exe as administrator (so the SSL URL and Certificate can be registered with Windows).
 5. Verify SSL connectivity
 6. Restart NzbDrone in your preferred method (service, exe, console)